 God's Test of Right Living

 This verse is well known and even quoted by people outside the Christian faith.
 It has a 'ring of rightness' about it.
-Although we may justify many things we do, this 'Golden Rule' (as some people call it) is a test of righteousness: would we like others to do this to us, and would we want to hear those words from the lips of other people?
-It is a check to prevent our selfish ambitions taking hold of our lives; but it is more than that.
+This 'Golden Rule' (as some people call it) is a practical test of righteousness: would we like others to do good to us, and would we want to hear kind words from the lips of other people?
+Then, we should behave like that towards them.

-The Old Testament Law defined good and bad behaviour.
-But the Old Testament Prophets said that God's people had failed to keep the Law.
-The problem was not in their actions but in their hearts.
-Trying to do good with an unrighteous heart will always lead to religious hypocrisy.
+At the lowest level of ethics, if we want other people to behave well towards us, we should treat them in the same way – all the time.
+However, trying to do good with an unrighteous heart will always lead to religious hypocrisy.
 That is why Jesus said in Matthew 5:20, "For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven."
-The Pharisees certainly tried to do good, but they failed to do it 'in everything' because they had not asked God for a new heart (Jeremiah 29:13, Joel 2:12).
+The Pharisees wanted to look good, but they failed to be righteous 'in everything' because they had not asked God for a new heart (Jeremiah 29:13; Joel 2:12).
 Their religious pride prevented them being hungry for the right kind of heart.

-Consistent righteous living is impossible without a heart which is fixed on the Lord; desiring what He desires and being willing to obey whatever the cost.
+Consistent righteous living is impossible without a heart which is fixed on the Lord, desiring what He desires and being willing to obey whatever the cost.
 In comparison, religious activities are easy: presenting our rehearsed devotions to admiring people.
 The Lord is not looking on the outside, but the inside (1 Samuel 16:7).
-And yet what is truly inside comes to the surface in the unprepared and stressful times (Matthew 15:19).
+And yet what is inside our hearts comes to the surface in the unprepared and stressful times (Matthew 15:19).
 So although the 'Golden Rule' of this verse is an excellent test of our hearts, we cannot change our hearts by manipulating our behaviour.
-First we need to seek the Lord with all our heart, and then He will enable us to live in a way which pleases Him and our neighbours and work colleagues.
+Firstly we need to seek the Lord with all our heart, and then He will enable us to live in a way which pleases Him and our family and neighbours and work colleagues.